amiru3f/resilient-workflow/README.md

+# Simple resilient workflow management using Temporal

-# This project tries to implement a resilient workflow inside a simple playground using Temporal
+This project simply tries to implement a resilient workflow inside a simple playground using Temporal

+The workflow contains flowing steps

+* Withdraw some money from the source account
+* Deposit to the destination account
+* Asyncronously send an email to the both parties